Stage IV CMB forecasts for warm inflation: Results

 \subsection{Results for WI models}

-We now discuss our results for the models chosen.
+We now discuss our results for the chosen models.
 Figures \ref{fig:2},\ref{fig:3},\ref{fig:4} and \ref{fig:5} show the contours at 68\% and 95\% CL for the cubic, linear, inverse and $\Upsilon\propto H$ coefficients, respectively.
 As discussed, we probe the same cosmological parameters as done in \cite{Santos:2024pix} to facilitate the comparison between the estimates.
 We start by comparing projections from the Simons Observatory and CMB-S4, the two ground-based experiments.
 Fig. \ref{fig:2} shows the result for the cubic model, where we see a significant improvement in the uncertainties for all parameters.
 This is explicit if we remember the present estimated value of $\log_{10}Q_\star=-2.32^{+0.50}_{-0.33}$ \cite{Santos:2024pix}.
 On the other hand, we note that CMB-S4 performs better, especially in estimating the matter fraction, while other parameters remain somewhat similar.
-It is noticeable here, and this is one of our main results, how the dissipation ratio $Q_\star$ is well determined for either SO or CMB-S4, but in particular for the combination of ground and space-borne experiments, represented by the CMB-S4+\textit{LiteBIRD} analysis.
+It is noticeable here, and this is one of our main results, how the dissipation ratio $Q_\star$ is well determined for either SO or CMB-S4, but in particular for the combination of ground and space-borne experiments, represented by the CMB-S4+\textit{LiteBIRD} and SO+\textit{LiteBIRD} analyses.
 We symmetrize the uncertainties and show their values in Table \ref{tab:3}.
-We find $\sigma(\log_{10}Q_\star)=0.097$, which is about four times smaller than what was given by the \textit{Planck}+BK18 analysis performed in \cite{Santos:2024pix}.
+We find $\sigma(\log_{10}Q_\star)=0.115$ and $\sigma(\log_{10}Q_\star)=0.1$ for both experiments, respectively, which is about four times smaller than what was given by the \textit{Planck}+BK18 analysis performed in \cite{Santos:2024pix}.
 Thus we expect a significant constraining power of future data for these models.

 The results for the other models give us the same general conclusions, in which the uncertainties for each experiment are roughly the same, with the notable exception of $\log_{10}Q_\star$.
 In the previous CMB analysis, we have seen that while the cubic model has the best constraints on $\log_{10}Q_\star$ (but it is the worst when considering statistical criteria), the other models usually have a larger uncertainty, mainly due to the freedom in the behavior of the primordial power spectrum which is reflected in the curves for the spectral index $n_s$ and tensor-to-scalar ratio $r$.
 Therefore, it is important to know the extent of constraining power of future CMB surveys in order to determine these parameters, since, depending on the model considered, $Q_\star$ could span a few orders of magnitude, while still providing a viable inflationary picture.